 AI facilitated investigation: Opportunities and risks

-This meeting of the Open Data Working Group of the Countering Environmental Corruption Practitioners Forum will explore the growing role of artificial intelligence (AI) in law enforcement investigations and its evidential reliability in court.
+This meeting of the Open Data Working Group of the Countering Environmental Corruption Practitioners Forum explored the growing role of artificial intelligence (AI) in law enforcement investigations and its evidential reliability in court.

 AI-driven tools are increasingly used to analyse large datasets, identify patterns and support investigative decision-making.
 Drawing on research at the intersection of forensic linguistics, technology-assisted investigation and digital evidence, our speaker will examine how AI and Large Language Models (LLMs) are reshaping the analysis of publicly available information.